kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 R^{'}_a \leftarrow R_a + g(S_{ab} - E[S_{ab}])
 $$

-**Ontologically**, Elo models interactions as occurring _in a sequence, between the entities themselves_, with the entities changing as a result of these encounters.
+**Ontologically**, Elo models interactions as occurring _in a sequence between the entities themselves_, with the entities changing as a result of these encounters.

-**Computationally**, Elo is $$O(n)$$ in the _number of matchups_ $$n$$, with every matchup resulting in one constant-time ($$O(1)$$) update, with no minimum number of observations.
+**Computationally**, Elo is $$O(n)$$ in the _number of matchups_ $$n$$, with every matchup resulting in one constant-time update, with no minimum number of observations.

-Unlike the other algorithms discussed, which generate weights at once using _all_ of the observed preference data, Elo is an _online_ algorithm, meaning that the rankings are updated after every match -- and are thus dependent on the specific sequence of the matches.
+Unlike the other algorithms discussed, which generate weights in a single batch using _all_ of the observed preference data, Elo is an _online_ algorithm, meaning that the rankings are updated after every matchup -- and are thus dependent on the _specific sequence of the matches_.
-In addition, data are understood as the result of a matchup _between_ two items, _not_ as a vote on a pair of items by an independent observer.
+Data are understood as the result of a matchup _between_ two items, _not_ as a vote on a pair of items by an independent observer.

-While often proposed as a candidate algorithm for capital allocation, Elo's ontology of _a sequence of matchups between items_ makes it a *bad fit* for the use-case, in which data takes the form of _a set of votes by third-party observers_.
+While often proposed as a candidate algorithm for capital allocation, Elo's ontology of _a sequence of matchups between items_ makes it a **bad fit** for the use-case, in which data takes the form of _a set of votes by third-party observers_.

 ### Bradley-Terry